What is the MICHELIN Green Star?

 Who is eligible for a MICHELIN Green Star?

-Any restaurant in the MICHELIN Guide is eligible, whether it holds a MICHELIN Plate, a Bib Gourmand or a MICHELIN Star.
+Any restaurant in the MICHELIN Guide is eligible.
+A MICHELIN Green Star is a stand-alone distinction which can be awarded alongside other distinctions such as a MICHELIN Bib Gourmand or a MICHELIN Star.

 What are the MICHELIN Inspectors looking for when they award a MICHELIN Green Star?